jbmokuz/pocket-monster-of-the-week/Playbooks/fire.md

 ### Description (Damage Caster)

 Burn baby burn disco inferno.
 Sort of a shoot first deal with the consequences later type of Pokemon.
-You can cause insane amounts of damage and destruction but often at a cost.
+You can cause large amounts of damage and destruction but often at a cost.

-They have big attacks that use **Special**, and can be week to **Special Defense**.
+They have big attacks that use **Special**, and can be weak to **Special Defense**.
 They can also be a bit of a bully, able to effectivly **Manipulate Someone** with **Tough**

 ### Stats